Hornby, Lancashire

-Hornby is a village and former civil parish located 9 mi from Lancaster, now part of the parish of Hornby-with-Farleton, within the Lancaster district of the county of Lancashire, England.
-Situated on the A683 the village lies at the confluence of the River Wenning and Lune In 2011 the built up area had a population of 468.
-In 1881, the parish had a population of 358.
+Hornby is a village in the civil parish of the parish of Hornby-with-Farleton, within the Lancaster district of the county of Lancashire, England.
+It is 9 mi from Lancaster, situated on the A683 the village lies at the confluence of the River Wenning and Lune In 2011 the built up area had a population of 468.

 History

 Hornby, originally recorded in the Domesday Book as Hornebi, served as a township and chapelry within Melling parish.
 In 1866, Hornby attained the status of a civil parish in its own right.
 However, on 24 March 1887, it was merged with Farleton to form the new parish of "Hornby-with-Farleton".
+In 1881, the parish had a population of 358.